cheat/cheat/README.md

 Advanced Usage
 --------------
-Shell autocompletion is currently available for the `bash` and `fish` shells.
+Shell autocompletion is currently available for `bash`, `fish`, and `zsh`.
 Copy the relevant [completion script][completions] into the appropriate directory on your filesystem to enable autocompletion.
 (This directory will vary depending on operating system and shell specifics.)

 Additionally, `cheat` supports enhanced autocompletion via integration with [fzf][].
-(This feature is currently available on bash only.)
-To enable `fzf`
+To enable `fzf` integration:
-integration:

 1. Ensure that `fzf` is available on your `$PATH`
 2. Set an envvar: `export CHEAT_USE_FZF=true`